A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 Why Gut Health Underpins Whole-Body Health

-The gastrointestinal tract is more than a digestive system.
+The gastrointestinal tract (GIT = the gut) is more than a digestive system.
 It’s a complex, intelligent network that influences:

 - Nutrient absorption